railsr/railsr.github.io/_posts/2015-12-21-searchkick-typeahead.md

   end

   def autocomplete
     render json: Build.search(params[:query], autocomplete: false, limit: 10)#(&:title)
-    #had to comment out (&:title) because the search suggested items displayed as a the full hash of object.
+    #had to comment out (&:title) because the search suggested items
+    #were displayed as a full hash of an object.
     #displayKey used instead(see below)
-    #the problem is probably with cancancan gem since the authenticated user can see the proper name of suggested items.
+    #the problem is probably with cancancan gem
+    #since the authenticated user can see the proper name of suggested items.
   end
 {% endhighlight %}

-{% highlight ruby %}
+{% highlight erb %}
-#form
+<%#form%>

   <%= form_tag builds_path, method: :get, class:"input-group" do %>
     <%= text_field_tag :query, params[:query], class: "form-control typeahead", id: "build_search"%>